antialiasis/thousandroads-companion/README.md

 You *should* be able to run this on your own machine by following these instructions:

-1. Make sure you have Python 2.7 and pip installed on your computer.
-I also highly recommend isolating your requirements in a [virtualenv](https://pypi.python.org/pypi/virtualenv).
+1. Make sure you have Python 3.7 and pip installed on your computer.
+I also highly recommend isolating your requirements in a [virtual environment](https://docs.python.org/3/library/venv.html).
 2. Clone this repository.
-3. (Optional but recommended) Navigate to the repository root folder, create a virtualenv (`virtualenv venv` will do it, if you have virtualenv installed) and activate it (`source venv/bin/activate` on POSIX systems, `venv\Scripts\activate` on Windows).
+3. (Optional but recommended) Navigate to the repository root folder, create a virtual environment (`python -m venv venv` will do it) and activate it (`source venv/bin/activate` on POSIX systems, `venv\Scripts\activate` on Windows).
 4. Run `pip install -r local-requirements.txt` in the root of the repo.
 This will install Django and a couple of other Python packages.
 (The regular `requirements.txt` is used for the production setup on Heroku and requires some extra things that you won't need to set this up locally.)
 5. Run `python manage.py migrate`.
 This should create all the necessary database tables.
 6. Run `python manage.py createsuperuser` to create a superuser account for the admin.
 (This will ask you for an e-mail address, but only because Django does that by default; the awards site does not send any e-mails.
 You can leave it blank.)